checkly/docs.checklyhq.com/site/content/docs/private-locations/_index.md

 ## Requirements

-Here are the requirements/questions before you get started:
+Here are the requirements before you get started:

-- Container runtime (we test using Docker, but other OCI-compliant runtimes should work)
+- A container runtime (we test using Docker, but other runtimes should work)
-- Outbound internet access to https://agent.checklyhq.com (proxy configuration is supported)
+- Outbound internet access for the Agent to https://agent.checklyhq.com (proxy configuration is supported)
-- Access to your internal API- or browser-based application
+- Access to your internal API- or browser-based applications and services
-- A Checkly account that you will use for testing Private Locations

 ## Configuring a Private Location